Kik has been designed to give you full control over who can send messages to you.

 By using a username instead of a phone number, your personal information (like your phone number and email address) is not shared by Kik.
-In addition, only people that you choose to share your username with (either directly or by turning on the optional Address Book Matching feature outlined below) will be able to contact you on Kik.
+In addition, only people that you choose to share your username with (either directly or by using your phone contacts to find friends - see below) will be able to contact you on Kik.

 If you're an active user of other social apps and sites, you might choose to share your username or Kik Code on those sites to connect with your followers there.
 Remember that posting your username or Kik Code somewhere like Twitter, or Instagram, etc., will make it publicly available.
 This means that people you don't know will be able to send messages to you.

-Choosing not to turn on the optional Address Book Matching feature will mean that only users who you choose to share your exact username with will be able to send messages to you.
+Choosing not to turn on the optional feature will mean that only users who you choose to share your exact username with will be able to send messages to you.

 Kik's 'Block' feature allows you to block all contact with another user, without revealing to the other user that they've been blocked.